How to Update your Linode's Existing Kernel

 Update Your Linode Kernel with Linode’s Cloud Manager

-Select the Linode from the Dashboard and click the Advanced tab.
+Select the Linode from the Dashboard and click the Disks/Configs tab.

-Find your current Configuration, click on the corresponding ellipses (…) menu and select Edit.
+Find your current Configuration, click on the More Options Ellipses menu and select Edit.

 Scroll to the Boot Settings section.

 Select Latest 64 bit from the Select a Kernel dropdown (if you need a 32-bit kernel, select Latest 32 bit) and click the Submit button to save the changes.